rlauer6/openbedrock/README.md

 # Overview

-Bedrock is a server side web development framework that can be used with Apache (and soon other) web servers.
-It allows full stack web developers to create dynamic web pages through the use of a small set of HTML-like tags.
+Bedrock is a server side web development framework that can be used with Apache probably web servers.
+It allows fullstack web developers to create dynamic web pages through the use of a small set of HTML-like tags.
 Bedrock is an enabling technology that glues together HTML pages and dynamic data (HTML form data, data from